B-Ricey763/resume/resume.typ

   role: "CS 2110 Undergraduate Teaching Assistant",
   date: "July 2024 - Present",
   location: "Atlanta, GA",
-  [Guide and instruct a classroom of students in Lab on topics such as binary numbers, circuit logic, and C programming], [Assist students struggling with course material in Office Hours to facilitate mastery in circuits, assembly, and C code], [Brainstorm and develop homework assignments and assignment auto-graders for the CS 2110 class], )
+  [Instruct a classroom of 30 students in Lab on topics such as binary numbers, circuit logic, and C programming], [Assist students struggling with course material in Office Hours to facilitate mastery in circuits, assembly, and C code], [Brainstorm and develop homework assignments and assignment auto-graders for the CS 2110 class], )